• Skip to primary navigation

 News

-National Day of Mourning Events 2022
+Day of Mourning resources:

 Filed Under: News

-WSIB representatives, Workers’ Compensation activists, RTW specialists, union leadership and union stewards, H&S representatives and activists, supervisors, human resources specialists, employers and young workers.
+Who should attend: WSIB representatives, Workers’ Compensation activists, RTW specialists, union leadership and union stewards, H&S representatives and activists, supervisors, human resources specialists, employers and young workers.

 The first of six core certification courses offered within Prevention Link’s disability prevention curriculum.
 This introductory course begins by exploring the history of Ontario’s compensation system and the development of legislation and the general principles of the system.